AdobeDocs/express-add-ons-docs/src/pages/guides/design/ux_guidelines/design_principles.md

 ## Bringing it all together

 By embracing these design principles, you'll build add-ons that integrate smoothly with Adobe Express and provide real value to users.
-Each concept works in harmony with the others; keep these guidelines in mind as you develop, and you'll create tools that are effective and a pleasure for users to interact with.
+Each concept works in harmony with the others; keep these guidelines in mind as you develop, and you'll create tools that are both effective and a pleasure for users to interact with.

+In the following pages of these guidelines, you'll find more detailed information on how to apply these principles when building your add-ons, including specific recommendations, requirements, and best practices.

-TODO: add graphics (Spectrum icons?)
+TODO: add graphics (Spectrum icons?
+Where?)